Ron Goldman: June 12, 1994

 Goldman and Brown were stabbed to death on the walkway leading to the condominium at 875 South Bundy Drive; their bodies were discovered shortly after midnight.
-Goldman's knuckles were bruised; The prosecutors argued that this indicated he had fought strongly, while Simpson’s defense team argued it was probably from a fall.
+Goldman's knuckles were bruised; the prosecutors argued that this indicated he had fought strongly, while Simpson's defense team argued it was probably from a fall.
 Goldman had several small wounds to his face.
 During a reconstruction of events, the police theorized that Brown and Goldman were talking on the front patio of Brown's condominium when they were attacked or that Goldman arrived while Brown was being attacked; in any case, the police believe that Brown was the intended target and that Goldman was killed in order to silence him.

 Witness Robert Heidstra testified that while walking near Brown's condominium that night, he heard a man yelling, "Hey!
 Hey!
 Hey!" who was then shouted at by a second man.
 He also heard a gate slam.
-Goldman's family came to believe that Goldman was the man shouting "Hey!" and that he may have attempted to save Brown by intervening in the attack.
+Goldman's family came to believe that Goldman was the man shouting "Hey!" and that he may have attempted to save Brown by intervening in the attack before the killer silenced him.

 In the 1996 book Killing Time: The First Full Investigation into the Unsolved Murders of Nicole Brown Simpson and Ronald Goldman, authors Donald Freed and Raymond P. Briggs wrote that lipstick was found on Goldman's cheek after his death, and suggested that Brown kissed Goldman when he arrived and that they were together on the front porch when they were attacked.

 Goldman was 20 days shy of his 26th birthday when he died.
 He is buried at Pierce Brothers Valley Oaks Memorial Park in Westlake Village, California.